GauravGarsa90/lido/README.md

 -   Working:
     This project is build on NodeJs typescript.
 -   -   Common commands:
-    starting the server: npm run start
+    Starting the server: npm run start
-        this command transpiles the  code and runs the server locally testing the server: npm run test
+        This command transpiles the  code and runs the server locally Testing the server: npm run test
-        this command runs the test suite for the server
+        This command runs the test suite for the server
 -   -   Interface details:
-    feeds are to be sent to: http://localhost:3000/lido/v1/feed/{product}
+            Feeds are to be sent to: http://localhost:3000/lido/v1/feed/{product}
+                This is a POST request, where {product} is the productId being passed.
-    trending list can be fetched using: http://localhost:3000/lido/v1/trending
+            Trending list can be fetched using: http://localhost:3000/lido/v1/trending This is a GET request and it will return an object with the current timestamp and an array of trending products.